SUSTAINABLE SHELLFISH: Choices Shape the Sea’s Future

 Dress them carefully with the black ink sauce so as not to break them.
 Serve as is or with a scoop of ricotta or some grate pecorino.

-First course: RISO CON GLI ANGELI
+RISO CON GLI ANGELI

-Rice with angels
+Rice with Angels

 Ingredients